About the Pardee RAND Graduate School

-A private, not-for-profit institution, Pardee RAND is led by a dean, Susan L. Marquis and a leadership team that includes three associate and assistant deans as well as a Board of Governors composed of leaders from business, academia, and the non-profit sector.
+Pardee RAND is led by a dean, Susan L. Marquis and a leadership team that includes three associate and assistant deans as well as a Board of Governors composed of leaders from business, academia, and the non-profit sector.
 One of the board members, Frederick S. Pardee — a former RAND researcher and philanthropist — is also our leading benefactor and school's namesake.

 Each year, Pardee RAND receives approximately 500 pre-applications and 150 applications for the coming year's cohort.
 Because we seek a diverse student body, our prerequisites are minimal: a bachelor's degree from an accredited institution, including coursework in economics, statistics, and calculus; work experience and/or an advanced degree are highly desirable.
 And indeed, our students have a broad academic background.
 A recent entering cohort had undergraduate majors in economics and business (30%), social sciences and humanities (26%), science (13%), mathematics (12%), and engineering (11%), as well as graduate degrees in business administration, economics, education, engineering, international relations, law, mathematics, medicine, public administration, public health, and public policy.

 Our core curriculum is similarly multidisciplinary, emphasizing analytic tools and methodologies drawn from mathematics, economics, statistics, political science, operations research, and the behavioral and social sciences.
 Our course catalog includes more than 20 electives each year in a wide range of areas, including social network analysis, advanced econometrics, national security strategy and planning, operations research, economic development, large scale optimization, finance and accounting, health economics, ethics and public policy, transportation planning, food policy, and research methods and empirical economics.

 Pardee RAND students benefit from a financial aid package that includes free tuition and a living stipend for the first year, and fellowships for the remaining years of the program.
-All students also participate in RAND research projects (at any time, RAND has more than 500 projects on which students can work), accumulating the equivalent of at least two years of full-time work experience in policy analysis by graduation through what we call "on-the-job training."
+All students also participate in RAND research projects (at any time, RAND has more than 500 projects on which students can work), accumulating the equivalent of at least two years of full-time work experience in policy analysis by graduation through project-based research (internally known as "on-the-job training" or OJT).